 Alternative #1: Simply use a Firestick (instead of VLC on Roku)

 Also Roku has several problems associated with it.
-So if running VLC on Roku is essential to you, the Firestick is a very useful option.
+So if running VLC on Roku is essential to you, the using an alternative is a very useful option.

 Alternative #2: Here’s why you should look at Plex for Roku (instead of VLC)